Pharmacy, PharmD

 3. Satisfactorily fulfill all Professional Practice Experience course completion requirements.

-Advanced Pharmacy Practice Experiences (APPE): The entire third year of the pharmacy curriculum is comprised of Advanced Pharmacy Practice Experiences (APPEs).
-Students complete six rotations, each lasting six weeks (240 hours), for a minimum of 1440 APPE hours.
+Approximately one-third of the PharmD curriculum is experiential education, which provides practical experience in a variety of off-site, pharmacy settings.
+The Introductory Pharmacy Practice Experiences (IPPEs) occur during the first two didactic years in both community and institutional settings.
+A total of over 300 hours is completed.
+The entire third year of the pharmacy curriculum is comprised of Advanced Pharmacy Practice Experiences (APPEs).
+Students complete six rotations totaling a minimum of 1440 APPE hours.
 There are four required experiences: Community Pharmacy, Hospital Pharmacy, Ambulatory Care and Acute Care Medicine along with two elective rotations, that take place in a wide variety of pharmacy sites.
 These sites can be local, regional or national.
-A computerized matching process is used to place students with preceptors and in practice sites, based on student preference rankings and site and preceptor availability.
-Prior to the matching process, students also have the opportunity to apply and/or interview for Longitudinal APPE programs, with some of our larger Institutional partners.
-This allows the student to do three or more APPE rotations at one site.
+The Office of Experiential Education places students at various sites, based on site and preceptor availability.

 Your degree map is a general guide of courses to complete each term on the academic pathway to your degree.
 It is based on the most current scheduling information from your academic program.
 Your program’s degree map is reviewed annually and updated as schedules change.